BolajiAyodeji/deploy-ml-web-workshop/README.md

 <summary>Git and GitHub</summary>
 <br />

-> [Git](https://github.com/pallets/flask?utm_source=ba-deploy-ml-web-workshop) is a free and open-sourced distributed version control system.
+We will install/use the following packages:

->
+- [Git](https://github.com/pallets/flask?utm_source=ba-deploy-ml-web-workshop): a free and open-sourced distributed version control system.
-> [GitHub](https://github.com?utm_source=ba-deploy-ml-web-workshop) is a code hosting platform for version control and collaboration.
+- [GitHub](https://github.com?utm_source=ba-deploy-ml-web-workshop): a code hosting platform for version control and collaboration.

 Download and install Git from [this website](https://git-scm.com/downloads?utm_source=ba-deploy-ml-web-workshop) for all operating systems or follow this [installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git?utm_source=ba-deploy-ml-web-workshop).